Compressible Turbulence as a Source of Particle Beams and Ion Bernstein Waves in Collisionless Plasmas: Introduction

-Kinetic waves play another key role in solar wind heating.
-In addition to whistler, ion cyclotron, and kinetic Alfvén waves \citep{tong2019statistical,jian2014electromagnetic,huang2020kinetic}, recent high-resolution measurements from Cluster and MMS spacecraft have revealed the presence of ion Bernstein waves (IBWs) in both the solar wind and the Earth's magnetosheath \citep{joyce2012observation,roberts2020possible,turc2023transmission}.
-IBWs can heat ions through cyclotron resonance and participate in mode conversion with kinetic Alfvén waves, providing additional pathways for energy transfer \citep{podesta2012need}.
-Similar to proton beams, the source of IBWs remains debated, with proposed mechanisms including turbulent cascades to sub-ion scales and local driving by non-thermal ion distributions \citep{joyce2012observation,roberts2020possible}.
+Beyond proton beams, kinetic waves represent another key feature of the solar wind whose origin remains under active investigation.
+In addition to ion-acoustic waves \citep{kellogg2024heating}, whistler waves \citep{tong2019statistical,yao2021low}, ion cyclotron waves \citep{jian2014electromagnetic}, and kinetic Alfv\'en waves \citep{salem2012identification,huang2020kinetic}, high-resolution observations from Cluster and MMS have recently revealed that ion Bernstein waves (IBWs), which propagate mainly perpendicular to the magnetic field, also exist in both the solar wind \citep{joyce2012observation,roberts2020possible} and the magnetosheath \citep{turc2023transmission}.
+IBWs can heat ions through cyclotron resonance and may interact with kinetic Alfv\'en waves through mode conversion \citep{podesta2012need}, thereby providing additional pathways for energy transfer.
+Similar to proton beams, the physical origin of IBWs is still under debate.
+One possibility is that IBWs emerge from a turbulent cascade from large scales down to the sub-ion scales \citep{roberts2020possible}.
+Another possibility is that they are driven locally by non-thermal ion distributions such as ion rings \citep{joyce2012observation,roberts2020possible}.

-A key step toward resolving these issues is to distinguish the role of compressible turbulence \citep{makwana2020properties, zhang2020identification,zhao2024small, pavaskar2024diagnostics, zhang2025machine}.
-While early studies focused primarily on incompressible Alfvénic turbulence \citep{adhikari2020turbulence}, recent PSP observations show that compressible fast magnetosonic waves also carry a significant fraction of the turbulent energy in the solar wind \citep{Zhao2021}.
-Understanding how this compressible energy is dissipated and transferred across scales therefore becomes essential.
-Compressible turbulence dominated by fast magnetosonic waves are expected to dissipate efficiently at magnetohydrodynamic (MHD) scales via transit-time damping (TTD), resulting in particle heating \citep{yan2004cosmic, hou2025energy}, while wave steepening may further contribute to the generation of sub-ion fluctuations \citep{suzuki2007cascading}.

-In this work, we investigate the evolution of compressible turbulence from magnetohydrodynamic (MHD) to sub-ion scales using 2.5D fully kinetic particle-in-cell simulations.
-We show that particle beams and IBWs are naturally generated during this evolution, providing a unified framework that links compressible turbulence, kinetic wave generation, and particle heating.